jeffbass/yin-yang-ranch/README.rst

 Hardware designs, diagrams and how-tos will be posted to this **yin-yang-ranch** repository over the summer and fall of 2018.

+There are many styles and choices about "when to push to GitHub" and when to share a project with the open source community.
+I am choosing to share my projects early in the development cycle, which means there is no code in this repository yet.
+My style is to write design and documentation first, then prototype the code and then iterate.
+So my first drafts and beta repositories contain documentation and design and TODO scaffolding before they contain code.
+I push them in these early stages to share them with collaborators (and with friends and relatives who wonder what IS that guy doing in retirement?).

 The `imagezmq repository <https://github.com/jeffbass/imagezmq>`_ contains test programs that show how images can be sent from multiple Raspberry Pi computers simultaneously to a hub computer.
 The **imagenode** and **imagehub**